bobjk123/pizza_app_admin_gmao/README.md

 When Supabase is set up and configured, image uploads return a Supabase public URL that is saved in Firestore instead of a local filesystem path.
 In the current project state the `pizzas` bucket is used and uploads are working — images uploaded from `CreatePizzaScreen` are visible and the app saves the public URL in Firestore.
 If Supabase is not available or an upload fails, the app falls back to the local image simulation.

-Security note: storage enforces row-level security (RLS).
-For development the project may have a policy allowing uploads from the `anon` role to the `pizzas` bucket; for production prefer requiring `authenticated` users or performing uploads server-side with a `service_role` key.
+Security note: for development the project uses a permissive setup so uploads from the app work out-of-the-box.
+For production you should restrict uploads — either require authenticated users or perform uploads server-side using a `service_role` key.
+Row-Level Security (RLS) policies are optional and can be applied in your Supabase project if you need finer-grained controls.